szabolcsgombos01/portfolio/README.md

 # portfolio
-These are my projects from last three year
+These are my projects from last three year \n
-The files are my property.
+The files are my property. \n
-Use of the codes is strictly FORBIDDEN!!
+Use of the codes is strictly FORBIDDEN!! \n